 The pivot makes strategic sense in a market that's becoming brutally competitive at the application layer.
 Microsoft has Copilot embedded across its suite.
 Google is pushing Gemini into Workspace.
 Salesforce just launched Einstein GPT with native CRM integration.
 For a startup like Glean to compete head-to-head with these giants on user-facing AI would be suicide.

 But infrastructure?
 That's where the real money flows.
 Middleware doesn't need to win hearts and minds - it just needs to work reliably and integrate seamlessly.
-It's the same playbook that made Twilio worth billions without consumers ever hearing its name, or essential despite most shoppers having no idea it's processing their payments.
+It's the same playbook that made Twilio worth billions without consumers ever hearing its name, or Stripe essential despite most shoppers having no idea it's processing their payments.